• Skip to main content

 Technical Analysis

 This campaign lures the victim into believing that they are installing a legitimate application for successful execution.
 The malicious dropper contains a legitimate version of the software and executes it to give the illusion of a properly behaving application.
 It then relies on a number of shell scripts to configure and orchestrate its mining operations.
-The following analysis was performed on a binary that drops and executes a copy of Apple Logic Pro X (bfa9f7b8014efab4143fb2a77732257144f3b804ee757fb41c9971b715da53d7).
+The following analysis was performed on a binary that drops and executes a copy of Apple Logic Pro X (bfa9f7b8014efab4143fb2a77732257144f3b804ee757fb41c9971b715da53d7

 Installation

-It is likely that these malicious application bundles are distributed via Apple Disk Images (DMGs).
-The malicious application bundles were observed executing out of the /Applications/ folder.
+folder.
 DMGs are a common delivery mechanism for both benign and malicious software.
 It is typical for DMGs to instruct users to drag and drop application bundles from the mounted disk image to the application folder.

 Dropper Binary

 At the core of these malicious application bundles is a Mach-O binary acting as a dropper.
 Binaries were found to be universal Mach-Os, supporting both x86_64 and ARM architectures.
-The dropper binary is located within the installed application bundle at /Applications/Logic Pro X.app/Contents/MacOS/Logic Pro X. Therefore, it executes when the application bundle is launched.
-The dropper is responsible for orchestrating the installation and execution of the legitimate application, I2P tooling and XMRig miner.
-Figure 2 outlines the multiple layers of process execution.
+The dropper binary is located within the installed application bundle at /Applications/Logic Pro X.app/Contents/MacOS/Logic Pro X

-Throughout the dropper’s lifecycle, it heavily relies on randomly generated names for folders and files in the /tmp/ directory.
+directory.
 The dropper binary generates a number of these file paths through its own random character generator and dynamically produces the script content with these generated values.
-The scripts also rely heavily on the usage of mktemp to generate variables within the scripts.
-Both of these methods produce files with the syntax of ._[a-zA-Z]{8} (e.g., ._JdYdPLMq).
-Files produced within the Mach-O are generated with 10 characters, whereas usage of mktemp within the scripts produces files made of eight characters.
+The scripts also rely heavily on the usage of mktemp

 Legitimate Application Dropper Script

 In order to appear as a working copy of Logic Pro X, the dropper contains a legitimate copy of the lure application.
 The dropper starts by generating a script to decode the legitimate Mach-O file.
 During this process a large Base64-encoded file is written to disk.
 An example of this script can be found in the Appendix.
-Its purpose is to create a mirrored application bundle located in the host’s /tmp/ directory.
-The mirrored bundle contains the legitimate application instead of the dropper binary.
+Its purpose is to create a mirrored application bundle located in the host’s /tmp/

 The dropper then forks itself in order to launch the legitimate application.
-The forked process makes a call to execl to execute the legitimate Logic Pro X application located in /tmp/.
+The forked process makes a call to execl

 The original dropper process continues to execute in order to orchestrate the mining operations.
 It relies on two additional scripts to configure the I2P network tooling and download the XMRig mining software.